onedata/onedata-documentation/doc/using_onedata/metadata.md

 }
 ```

-#### Index over multiple attributes
+#### View based on multiple attributes

-It is possible to create custom indexes, based on multiple attribute fields, e.g.:
+It is possible to create custom views, based on multiple attribute fields, e.g.:

 ```javascript
 function(id, type, meta, ctx) {